JensRantil/jensrantil.github.io/content/posts/2020-01-12_testing-strategy-over-time/index.md

 tests".
 Martin Fowler has written a great [article](https://martinfowler.com/bliki/IntegrationTest.html) about the concept of narrow integration tests.
-I have more to say about that, but I'll leave that to another blog post!
+I have more to say about that, but I'll leave that to another blog post.

 My presentation then continued making a bunch of small observations about the pyramid.
 Namely, the higher up in the pyramid you are, the